 J. Unless otherwise expressly provided by law, persons who tender agency fees shall have no rights or privileges within this Association.

-A. The basic annual dues level for Active members, and representation fee for non-members represented in the bargaining unit, shall be sufficient to cover the operation expenses of the Association, the dues of CTA, and the dues of NEA.
+A. The basic annual dues level for Active members, representation fee for non-members represented in the bargaining unit, and reserve funds, shall be sufficient to cover the operation expenses of the Association, the dues of CTA, and the dues of NEA.

 B. The Association’s portion of the basic annual dues, and the representation fee for non-members, shall be established by action of the active membership of the Association at the last regular meeting of the school year.